cannlytics/cannlytics-app/README.md

 [![license](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](https://github.com/cannlytics/cannlytics-console/fork)

-Cannlytics is a modern cannabis-testing engine made with love, tried-and-true, and ready to help you power your lab.
+Cannlytics is a modern cannabis-testing engine made with love, tried-and-true, and ready to help you superpower your lab or get your lab data quickly and easily.
 The Cannlytics platform comes with **batteries included**, but you are always welcome to supercharge your setup with modifications and custom components.

 - [Introduction](#introduction)
 - [Features](#features)